zsipos/zsipos/README.md

 ### Preparing the boot media

-Prepare a sd-card with two linux partitions.
-Each partition should have a size of at least 1GB.
-Unpack the file `./output/rootfs.tar` to the root directory of the first partition.
+Prepare a sd-card with two linux partitions containing a ext4 filesystem.
+Each partition must have a size of at least 1GB.
+Unpack the file
+`./output/rootfs.tar` to the root directory of the first partition.

 ### Starting the zsipos system the first time